 - Exercises to increase range of movement

 - Transfer practice

 Each session progresses around the mobilisation of the affected joints.
 The painful and contracted muscles are stretched and strengthened in order to improve the patient’s performance, achieve their goals and accelerate the recovery process.

-Prevention is also very important for our London physiotherapist who will explain and show you how to execute everyday movements correctly.
-Our London Orthopaedic physiotherapist will also teach you exercises to do on a regular basis between each home visit session or between sessions at either of the two Light Centre practices: London Wall near Moorgate station, in the heart of the City, or Belgravia, near Victoria station.
-When the treatment is over, those exercises will allow you to keep the pain away in the long run and help avoid relapse and future injuries.
+Prevention is also very important for our London MSK physiotherapist who will explain and show you how to execute everyday movements correctly.
+Our London orthopaedic physiotherapist will also teach you exercises to do on a regular basis between each home visit sessions or between sessions at one of our practices: the Light Centre Moorgate EC2 on London Wall near Moorgate Station, in the heart of the City, the Light Centre Belgravia SW1, near Victoria Station, or our therapy room at Make Me Feel Clapham Pharmacy SW4 in Clapham South.
+When the MSK treatment is over, those exercises will allow you to keep the pain away in the long run and help avoid relapse and future injuries.

 If you want to receive news and offers from us

 London physiotherapist: For Which Pathologies Physiotherapy Can Help?

 Some of the pathologies we offer treatment for are listed below.
 This list isn’t exhaustive, so if your condition isn’t listed, give us a call.

 Rotator Cuff Tears

 Lateral Epicondylitis (Tennis Elbow)